 4 1/2 tsp oil (Avocado oil is best here for flavor and quality; coconut oil is also very good-these are the most healthy cooking oils, for olive oil is carcinogenic when heated to high temperatures.)

-1 medium onion, halved at the root and stem, cut into 1/8 inch slices
+1 med onion, halved and cut into 1/8 inch slices

-6 extra-large carrots, or the equivalent (Organic, multi-colored carrots are excellent and inexpensive at Trader Joe’s, see photo.)
+6 extra lg carrots, or the equivalent (Organic, multi-colored carrots are excellent and inexpensive at Trader Joe’s, see photo above.)

-4-5 medium/large cloves of garlic, minced (May use 2 cubes of frozen garlic; available at Trader Joe’s.)
+4-5 med/lg cloves of garlic, minced (May use 2 cubes of frozen garlic; available at Trader Joe’s.)

-1/2 tsp salt, or to taste (Real Salt is important for optimum health; available in health section at most supermarkets.)
+1/2 tsp salt, or to taste (Himalayan, pink, or Real Salt is critical for optimum health; available in health section at most supermarkets.)

 1/2 tsp fresh ground pepper, or to taste

-- Be sure to cut onions in 1/8 inch slices, as thinner slices will burn easily.
-Heat 1/2 tsp oil and 1/2 tsp butter in a large sauté pan over medium/low heat.
-Do not crowd your pan with too many onions, or they will steam, producing water, and it will take longer to carmelize them.
+- Be sure to cut onions in 1/8″ slices, as thinner slices will burn easily.
+Heat 1/2 tsp oil a large sauté pan over medium heat.
+Place onions in pan, when small piece sizzles in hot oil.
+Do not crowd your pan with too many onions, or they will steam, producing water, and it will take longer to caramelize them.
 (Use two pans for a double batch.)
-Keep heat at medium/low the approximate 45 minutes of cooking, or they will burn and/or dry out.
+Immediately turn heat down to med/low, for the approximate 45 minutes of cooking, or they will burn and/or dry out.
 Be patient with cooking; don’t stop short of the perfect finished

 - Onions will start sticking to the pan at about 30 minutes; after this, stir every minute; the trick is to let them cook long enough to brown, but not burn.
 May have to lower temperature and add a little more oil if they start to burn.
-(See photo for color of onions starting to change during this last 15 minutes.)
+(See photo for color of onions starting to change toward the last 15 minutes, or so.)

-- Onions will be deep brown in color when done (see bottom photo).
-When cooking is complete, deglaze pan by adding water, stock, or wine; then, immediately scrape fond on bottom, using a wooden or plastic spatula made for high temperatures, incorporating these browned bits and carmelized juices into onions.
+- Onions will be deep brown in color when done (see bottom photo of onions approaching done).
+When cooking is complete, deglaze pan by adding water, stock, or wine; then, immediately scrape fond on bottom, using a wooden or plastic spatula made for high temperatures, incorporating these browned bits and caramelized juices into onions.

 - Meanwhile scrape cleaned carrots with a sharp knife; this preserves the vitamins which are just under the skin, as opposed to peeling them.
 Thinly and evenly slice them at a diagonal, set aside.